Why you need to ditch print-on-demand art websites

 And every once in a while, when they send me an email or deposit 50 cents into my account.

-But on A Cup of Cloudy, which I own and have been slowly building, the numbers are much better — for me and my customers.
+But on A Cup of Cloudy, the numbers are much better — for me and my customers.

 So here’s my full recommendation to quit that print-on-demand site once and for all.